 “MUM, just tell me what I’m meant to write?”

 “Aaron, just I don’t know, make something up, I don’t care! just don’t tell them you’ve lost the bloody voucher, write anything, but that.”

 Both children have managed a few more lines, but they are not on the home straight yet.
 Come on, you can do it, or can they?

 “Mum, will that do?
 Is that enough?”

-“No, Aaron, it’s not enough that’s half a page.
-They gave yoju a fifty quid voucher.
-The least you can do is write a proper thank you letter.
+“No, Aaron, that will not do, that’s barely half a page.
+They gave you a fifty quid voucher.
+The very least you can do is write a decent thank you letter.
 Better still give me the voucher, and I’ll write the bloody letter myself.”

 Meanwhile, Esme has gained ground and is now the front runner.
-She’s finished her letter and has ended it with love from Esme plus several kisses, a lovely finish,
+She’s finished her letter and has ended it with love Esme and several kisses, a beautiful finish,

 “Do I end it with, Yours sincerely?”

 “No, Aaron, Christ, you’re writing a thank you letter, not asking them for a job!”
-But just a few seconds later, he’s done it.
-He went with yours faithfully a novice mistake, but he’s finished, this one’s in the bag, or rather in the envelope.
+Just a few seconds later and he’s finished.
+He’s done it!
+He went with yours faithfully in the end, a novice mistake, but he’s finished, this one’s in the bag, or rather in the envelope.

-Of course, it’s not all over, these two youngsters still face two more challenges to face, but there is certainly hope for them.
-With God’s speed and plenty of Typex, we’re sure they’ll have every success.
+Of course, it’s not all over, these two youngsters still have more challenges to face, three to be exact but there is certainly hope for them.
+With God’s speed and plenty of Typex, we’re sure they’ll have every success in the future.